 Once the Application of Intent and Management and Operations Profile have been submitted, respectively, and deemed complete, the applicant will be invited by notice to the next stage of the application.

 Once the Siting Profile has been deemed complete, the applicant will receive notice.
 Notice and a copy of the completed application, to the extent permitted by law, will be forwarded to the municipality (or municipalities) in which the MTC will be located.
-The Commission shall request that the municipalities respond within 60 days of the date of the correspondence that the applicant's proposed MTC is in compliance with municipal bylaws or ordinances.
+The Commission shall request that the municipalities respond within 60 days of the date of the correspondence that the applicant's proposed MTC complies with municipal bylaws or ordinances.

 Failure of the applicant to adequately address all required items in its application will result in evaluation of the application as submitted.
 The applicant will not be permitted to provide supplemental materials, unless specifically requested by the Commission.